SainsburyWellcomeCentre/monitor_blanking/README.md

 ### mCAD

-This folder contains the complete mechanical design in Inventor 2025 project format.
+This folder contains the complete mechanical design in Inventor 2025 project formatand its output files.

 ## Build on your own

+### Get the parts

+**Note: This section is for those who don't have resources to manufacture the parts in-house and want to order them from a PCB manufacturer and 3D printing service.**

+For the circuit board, we recommend using the [JLCPCB](https://jlcpcb.com/) service for PCB fabrication and assembly.
+If you prefer to assemble the components yourself, you can check the [Bill of Materials (BOM)](eCAD/Assembly/BOM.xlsx) file.

+You can find the tutorial on how to order from JLCPCB [here](https://jlcpcb.com/capabilities/assembly).

+3D printed parts can be ordered from any 3D printing service of your choice.
+We recommend using [JLCPCB](https://jlcpcb.com/) for their competitive pricing and quality.

+### Assembly and Installation

+1. Put the 'ring' under the potentiometer and insert the potentiometer into the PCB before soldering it in place.
+This will allow the potentiometer to align with the BNC connector.
+2. Insert the 'button' into the pushbutton switch.
+3. Attach the 'base' under the circuit board.
+4. Open the back panel of the monitor, you will see a 6-pin cable connected to the motherboard.
+Unplug the 6-pin cable and connect it to the white 6-pin connector on the circuit board.
+5. Solder the live and neutral wires from the monitor to the circuit board.
+(2 pin screw terminal) 6.

 ## Requirements

-To access the soruce CAD projects, the required software for the project is as follows
+To access the source CAD projects, the required software for the project is as follows

 - Altium Designer 24 or newer.
 Academic licenses can be obtained by contacting [Altium Education](https://www.altium.com/education/)
 - Inventor Pro 2025 or newer.
 Academic licenses can be obtained by contacting [Autodesk Education](https://www.autodesk.com/education/home)